anujnarayan23/cheatsheet/BASH script questions.md

 ## 21. Write the syntax for “if” conditionals in Linux?
 ANS-
-Syntax
+Syntax//
-If  condition is successful
+If  condition is successful//
-then
+then//
-execute commands
+execute commands//
-else
+else//
-execute commands
+execute commands//
-fi
+fi//

 ## 22. How do we delete all blank lines in a file?
 ANS-
 sed  '^ [(backslash)011(backslash)040]*$/d' file1

 where (backslash)011 is an octal equivalent of space and (backslash)040 is an octal equivalent of the tab